 Areas: To get to Unit 27, take Hwy 191 south from Springerville, or, for hunters coming from the southern parts of Arizona, take Hwy 191 north from Clifton.
 Remember to check the area north of US Highway 78.

 Good areas for the early fall hunt would include most of the high elevations above the Mogollon Rim from Alpine to Hannagan Meadow.
-Remember to be aware of the hazards that exist and will continue to exist for several years throughout the northern portion of the unit, in association with the Wallow fire.
+Remember to be aware of the hazards that exist and will continue to exist for several years throughout the northern portion of the unit, in association with past forest fires.
 Below the Mogollon Rim, the Upper Eagle Creek watershed and the areas west of Maple Peak (Wild Bunch Canyon, Mud Springs Canyon) have produced many bears in the past.
 Focus on small riparian canyons and areas with abundant Gambel oak.